 The Bayou La Batre Area Health Development Board, Inc., has two facilities to serve our patients.
 Mostellar Medical Center (MMC) is located in Irvington, Alabama near Bayou La Batre and serves the patients of south Mobile County.
 Southwest Alabama Health Services (SWAHS) is located in McIntosh, Alabama and serves patients in Washington County.

 We offer a wide range of services for insured, uninsured, and under-insured patients.

 The highly-trained providers at MMC and SWAHS are committed to providing comprehensive medical services to our patients regardless of their ability to pay.
-If you cannot pay for health services, we offer a discounted fee program for patients that qualify.
-In addition, we offer a prescription medication assistance program that can help you obtain the medicine you need at a price you can afford.
+If you cannot pay for health services, we offer a sliding fee discount program for patients that qualify.
+In addition, we offer a prescription medication assistance program that can help you obtain the medicine you need at a price you can afford if you qualify.

 To schedule an appointment, call the location you wish to visit.